A Chance Encounter Leads to Hope

 |0

-This work, A Chance Encounter Leads to Hope [Image 4 of 4], by SSgt Shay Stuart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Chance Encounter Leads to Hope, by SSgt Shay Stuart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.